mahulchak/quickmerge/README.md

    -l: controls the length cutoff for anchor contigs.
 A good rule of thumb is to start with the N50 of the 'self_assembly.fasta'.
 E.g. if the N50 of your self_assembly.fasta is 2Mb.
 Then use 2000000 as your cutoff.
 Lowering this value will lead to more merging but may increase the probability of mis-joins.

-   -ml: controls the minimum length of the alignment to be considered for merging.
+   -ml: controls the minimum alignment length to be considered for merging.
 This is especially helpful for repeat-rich genomes.
 Default is 0 but 5000 is a good starting point.

 4. SOME HELPFUL TIPS: